 You’re working for the clampdown

 It makes you feel big now

 You made your first kill now”

 So, many, many thanks for the music and the memories Joe, and for giving this angry, aimlessly drifting young man the inspiration to find himself.

 “Authority is supposedly grounded in wisdom, but I could see from a very early age that authority was only a system of control and it didn’t have any inherent wisdom.
 I quickly realised that you either became a power or you were crushed”

-*Originally published on the Outlaw – December 22nd 2012*
+*Originally published on this site – December 22nd 2012*